iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_integration.rst

 .. note::

-    Be sure to complete :ref:`Setting Up PX4 and ArduPilot Firmware with IFCI Integration <ifci_px4_flight_controller>` if you have not already done so before proceeding.
+    Be sure to complete :ref:`Setting Up ArduPilot Firmware with IFCI Integration <ifci_px4_flight_controller>` if you have not already done so before proceeding.

 First, connect to Mission Planner.
 Reset all settings to default using `these instructions <https://ardupilot.org/copter/docs/common-parameter-reset.html>`_.
 This will automatically reboot the flight controller.
 When it’s completed its bootup, reconnect with Mission Planner.
 For this throttle only test, set the Frame Type to X: